RychuP/RockBlaster/README.md

 # RockBlaster
-Rock Blaster is a top-down Asteroids-like game based on the FlatRedBall [tutorial](https://docs.flatredball.com/flatredball/tutorials/rock-blaster).
+Rock Blaster is a top-down Asteroids-like game based on a FlatRedBall [tutorial](https://docs.flatredball.com/flatredball/tutorials/rock-blaster).
 Destroy space rocks and protect your ship.
 Accumulate points to regain health.

 ## Controls: